 Diverse Planting Options

 The genetic advancements include day length neutrality, non-vernalization requirements, assorted foliage, and flower colors, flower duration, production programmability, disease resistance, uniformity, flower stability, and heat tolerance.
-Perennials not only have application in traditional landscape beds but are now used in designer recipe combinations and containers.
+Perennials not only have applications in traditional landscape beds but are now used in designer recipe combinations and containers.
 These diverse planting options offer the consumer the opportunity to expand the utilization of perennials in many different settings.

 I Attended Following Trials

 Perennial trialing in university and public sites throughout the United States has expanded significantly in the past 10 years; this has given breeders and the horticultural industry the opportunity to visit trial sites and evaluate the new introductions or to read the multiple trial reports released each fall.
-I attended the following perennial trials sites last summer: Costa Farms, Colorado State University, Penn State University, Raker-Roberta’s, and the Dallas Arboretum.
+I attended the following perennial trial sites last summer: Costa Farms, Colorado State University, Penn State University, Raker-Roberta’s, and the Dallas Arboretum.

 Available Perennials